zanarmstrong/sfpc/_posts/2014-11-23-Reordering Pixels.md

 I started with black/white/grey images since ordering on a greyscale is straightforward while ordering color is not.

-The first attempt reordered horizontally, as shown below.
+The first attempt reordered horizontally, as shown below and in the code [here](https://github.com/zanarmstrong/open-frameworks-sketches/tree/master/reorderGreyPiexles).

 ![](https://lh4.googleusercontent.com/-O-JjIy74UHo/VHEFjlAkUHI/AAAAAAAAaEA/R9rlqHvLiAo/w1118-h385-no/Screen%2BShot%2B2014-11-22%2Bat%2B4.51.47%2BPM.png)